Everything Everything: 2022–present: Raw Data Feel and Mountainhead

 On 13 July 2023, Everything Everything announced that in celebration of 13 years since the release of their debut album, Man Alive, a reissue of the original vinyl alongside a new deluxe edition featuring unreleased material, rarities, demos and outtakes would be released on 25 August 2023.
 "Riot On The Ward", a track from the deluxe edition that was recorded in 2007 was released for streaming on the same day as the announcement.

 On 27 October 2023, Everything Everything announced their seventh album, Mountainhead, which was released on 1 March 2024.
 They also announced a UK tour in March and April 2024, with support from Divorce.
 The band toured the UK again in November and December 2024, with support from Prima Queen.

 In an interview with NME, Higgs says that the album was written and produced quickly and was intended to feature no plug-ins or effects, in reaction to Raw Data Feel.
 The album features an underlying concept which imagines a world in which a society has created a mountain by digging a big hole: "A Mountainhead is a person that believes that the mountain must grow and the pit must get deeper."

 In April 2025, the band announced a tour of UK and Ireland venues to celebrate the 10th anniversary of the album "Get to Heaven".
+In April 2026, they also held an Australian tour celebrating the 10th anniversary same album, supported by Hayden Thorpe, Frontman of the Wild Beasts.
+Another North American anniversary tour has been announced for September and October 2026.